Sin

 To be honest, I didn’t have a great answer at the moment, so I was glad to have time to reflect before responding.
 As a curious person myself, I love digging into these big questions and attempting to answer as thoroughly as possible.

 The name is one we recite every Sunday in the Nicene Creed.
-We know Pilate as the one who ultimately ordered the crucifixion of Jesus.
-Naturally, we likely all consider him a bad man.
-But Jesus offers us a deeper look through one line he speaks to Pilate:
+We know Pilate as the man who ultimately ordered the crucifixion of Jesus.
+While this line gives historical context in the Creed, it also naturally equates the name as belonging to the one who crucified our Lord.

 “You would have no power over me if it had not been given to you from above.
 For this reason the one who handed me over to you has the greater sin” (John 19:11).